InvestingStocks

 That’s vs an index that is basically just buying everything automatically.
 How can it be?

-Here are some key reasons why index funds outperform
+Here are some key reasons why index funds outperform. (which I mostly got from Winning the Loser’s Game by Charles Ellis).

 Active management fees